wtsi-hgi/beamer-scaffold/README.md

 * To build the PDF output, just run `make` in the project root directory.
-The final output, presuming it all worked out, will end up here and be opened with `open`.
+The final output, presuming it all worked out, will end up in the `output` directory and be opened with `open`.

 * To build PDF handouts (i.e., the slides in their final state, without transitions), run `make handouts`.
-The final output will end up here, with `handouts` in the filename.
+The final output will end up in the `output` directory, with `handouts` appended to the filename.

 Note that the PDF will have the same name as the basename of the present working directory, affixed with `.pdf`.
 If you want a different